jblanked/Picoware/guides/Development.md

 13. In `Tools` menu, change the `Flash Size` to `2MB (Sketch: 1984KB, FS: 64KB)` (or `4MB (Sketch: 4032KB, FS: 64KB)` if compiling for a Raspberry Pi Pico 2 or 2W device) and `CPU Speed` to `200MHz`.
 Then change `IP/Bluetooth Stack` to `IPv4 + Bluetooth` if you are not compiling for a non-Pico-W device, otherwise leave it on the default, `IPv4`.
 14. Finally, click `Sketch` in the menu, then select `Upload`.

+Here's a video tutorial: https://www.youtube.com/watch?v=-eMqPjVN0fU

 ### CircuitPython

 Developers can also use CircuitPython, although due to limited memory, they must be more conservative with memory usage and strategically handle text objects.

 1. Download and install Thonny IDE (https://thonny.org).
 2. Download this repository as a .zip file (available here: https://github.com/jblanked/Picoware/archive/refs/heads/main.zip).
-3. Press and hold the `BOOT` button on your device for 2 seconds.
+3. Press and hold the `BOOT` button on your `Raspberry Pi Pico` device for 2 seconds.
-4. While holding the `BOOT` button, connect the device to your computer using a USB cable.
+4. While holding the `BOOT` button, connect your `Raspberry Pi Pico` device to your computer using a `Micro USB` cable.
 5. Open Thonny, and in the bottom-right corner, select `Install CircuitPython`.
 6. Change the settings to your specific Raspberry Pi Pico type and proceed with the installation.
 7. Once finished, close the window and press the red `Stop/Restart` button.
 8. Afterward, open the .zip file downloaded earlier and navigate to the `src/CircuitPython` folder.
 Copy and paste all contents of that folder into your `CIRCUITPY` drive that appeared after CircuitPython finished installing.
 9. In Thonny, press the `Stop/Restart` button again, then double-click the `code.py` file on your `CIRCUITPY` drive and click the green `Start/Run` button.

-### C/C++ SDK

-This integration is not yet available.